inko-lang/website/source/manual/virtual-machine/instructions.html.md

 This instruction takes two arguments:

 1. The register to store the received message in.
-2. A timeout after which the process will resume, even if no message is received.
-If the register is set to nil or the value is negative the timeout is ignored.
+2. A timeout in seconds (as a float) after which the process will resume, even if no message is received.
+Using a negative or non float value will result in a panic.

 If no messages are available the current process will be suspended, and the instruction will be retried the next time the process is executed.

-If a timeout is given that expires the given register will be set to nil.
+A timeout of 0.0 is interpreted as no timeout, meaning the process will be suspended until a message is received, regardless of how long this takes.

 ### ProcessSendMessage